dugrema/wasm.xchacha20poly1305/README.md

 # wasm.xchacha20poly1305
 WASM version of XChaCha20Poly1305 streaming in rust

-References implementation of XChaCha20Poly1305

 ## Description

 This is a simple WASM wrapper around the Rust crate chacha20poly1305.
-Currently the only algorithm exposed is the block streaming version of XChaCha20POly1305.
+Currently the only algorithm exposed is the block streaming version of XChaCha20Poly1305.

 The blocksize is hard-coded to 256Kb (why? because it's a positive integer).
 All the auth tags are included in the stream.
 This means 16 bytes are added to the original stream for each block.